waggle-sensor/sensors/sensors/user_sensor_ensembles/northwestern/waterLevel/README.md

  So, nearest sensor to the floor is sensor 0, top sensor is sensor 2.
 9. Connect antenna and carefully position outside the housing; tape in place.
 Make sure that the wire will not be pinched when the housing is closed
 10. Tidy up wires with small cable ties
+11. Connect USB-B cable and flash firmware (Particle CLI recommended)
+### In the field
-11. Mount acrylic plate to wall with masonry screws, ensuring that sensors are level; that is, parallel to the direction of gravity, not aligned with the wall or floor
+12. Mount acrylic plate to wall with masonry screws, ensuring that sensors are level; that is, parallel to the direction of gravity, not aligned with the wall or floor
-12. Connect battery and power supply
+13. Connect battery and power supply
+15. Wait for internet connection
-13. Close housing, taking care not to pinch wires
+16. Close housing, taking care not to pinch wires